kevintham/RepData_PeerAssessment2/PA2_storm.md

 df_filtered$EVTYPE <- event
 ```

-Having completed the cleaning of the data, we will split the dataset into two parts, one to determine the effect of these weather events on human health and the other two determine their effect on the economy.
+Having completed the cleaning of the data, we will split the dataset into two parts, one to determine the effect of these weather events on human health and the other to determine their effect on the economy.
+The portion related to human health is then further split into two portions, one describing human fatalities and one describing human injuries.

 ```r